vladgurovich/vladgurovich.github.com/source/_posts/2012-12-03-think-of-selling-on-ebay-using-paypal-think-again.markdown

 ##### TLDR:

 I sold iPhone 5 on Ebay to a fraudster that issued "ITEM NOT AS DESCRIBED" chargebacks against me and 3 other sellers and won. eBay/Paypal did not cover me under Seller Protection and did very little to dispute the chargebacks or to force the buyer to send it back.

-Im out of nearly a thousand dollars(after ebay fees) and the iPhone.
+Im out of nearly a thousand dollars(after ebay fees) and the iPhone while the fraudulent buyer is enjoying his FREE iPhone from me and 3 other sellers and both Paypal and Ebay do collect fees from these fraudulent transactions that they do not help with resolving.

 #### P.S.